Are you allowing everyone and everything to run your life?

 Make the commitment today to stand up and claim yourself; to own who you truly are and to make yourself a priority in your life.
 Allow the sacred love and light within you to nurture and take care of you and then allow it to overflow out into the world and contribute to making it a better, more compassionate and more loving place for all.

-Much love and fragrant blessings
+BIG Love and fragrant blessings